-- Ensure all rowers have an adequate Club Induction Programme and check their understanding of what is expected of them. - Set standards that rowers will follow lead by example. - Ensure a higher level of duty of care is promoted with beginners, juniors, adaptive rowers and adults at risk. - Encourage new rowers to ask about anything they are unsure of. - Encourage rowers to adopt safe behaviour (see Coaching Safe Behaviour, here for Level 2 Session Coach and here for Level 2 Club Coach - Provide advice on any health or injury issues that may affect their safety, particularly when rowing, or refer them to their medical professional as appropriate. - Ensure that all beginner juniors use sculls with appropriate spoon size, blade length and handle size. - Be prepared for people new to rowing to hesitate when given instructions, ensure that instructions are given clearly and in good time. - Ensure that people new to rowing and inexperienced rowers are kept well clear of obstructions and other hazards. - Ensure that people new to rowing are supervised when afloat in small boats (1x, 2x, & 2-)
+- Ensure all rowers have an adequate Club Induction Programme and check their understanding of what is expected of them. - Set standards that rowers will follow lead by example. - Ensure a higher level of duty of care is promoted with beginners, juniors, adaptive rowers and adults at risk. - Encourage new rowers to ask about anything they are unsure of. - Encourage rowers to adopt safe behaviour (see Coaching Safe Behaviour, here for Level 2 Session Coach and here for Level 2 Club Coach - Provide advice on any health or injury issues that may affect their safety, particularly when rowing, or refer them to their medical professional as appropriate. - Ensure that all beginner juniors use sculls with appropriate spoon size, blade length and handle size. - Be prepared for people new to rowing to hesitate when given instructions, ensure that instructions are given clearly and in good time.
+See the Safety Alert People new to Rowing may Hesitate here - Ensure that people new to rowing and inexperienced rowers are kept well clear of obstructions and other hazards. - Ensure that people new to rowing are supervised when afloat in small boats (1x, 2x, & 2-) - Do not assume that people new to rowing will understand verbal explanations; give them the opportunity to practise. - When mixing experienced and inexperienced rowers in a crew ensure that rowers of each type are well distributed within the boat.